mattbobambrose/vapi4k/README.md

 # Vapi4k: A Kotlin DSL for creating [vapi.ai](https://vapi.ai) applications

+## RequestContexts

+RequestContexts are created:

+* All the entry points in Vapi4kServer -- populated by query params
+* validateToolInvokeRequest -- populated by queryParams

 ## SessionIds and AssistantIds

 * Every assistant (AssistantOverrides and AssistantOverrides) is assigned a unique assistantId via